 Not too long ago, if you wanted to use a piece of software, you’d have to buy a physical copy (maybe on CD or, for those with a particularly good memory, floppy disk).
 Then, with the rise of high-speed internet, it became possible to download a digital copy.

 However, with Software as a Service (SaaS), users could now “rent” software with a subscription model rather than having to buy it outright.
-Instead of having to install apps on individual computers, users could use them in the cloud, accessing them anywhere with an internet connection.
+Instead of having to install and later uninstall apps on individual computers, users could use them in the cloud, accessing them anywhere with an internet connection.

 This means SaaS sales requires a significantly different approach.
 Rather than simply trying to close a sale and moving onto the next lead, SaaS sales effectively means asking prospects to keep on buying, either on a monthly or annual basis.
 While we normally talk about a sales funnel, for SaaS services it might be better to think of it as a continuous sales cycle with no designated end.